JayJ1504/student-performance-predictor/README.md

-# 🎓 Student Performance Predictor
+# 🎓 EduTrack – Student Performance Predictor

 This project uses machine learning to predict whether a student will pass or fail based on their exam scores and background factors.